jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-4b.md

-+++
+---
+heading: "Chapter 4b"
+title: "The Origin of Feudalism"
+weight: 22
+image: "/covers/wn.jpg"
-title=  "The Origin of Feudalism" date=  2015-09-09 image=  "/covers/wn.jpg" description=  "Feudalism came from the strength of the king over the feudal lords" linkb=  "/research/smith/wealth-of-nations/book-3/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/smith/wealth-of-nations/book-3/chapter-4c" linkftext=  "Chapter4c" icon=  "/icons/smith.png"
+description: "Feudalism came from the strength of the king over the feudal lords"
-+++
+author: Adam Smith
+icon: /icons/smith.png
+---

 {{< s v="7" >}} The power of the ancient barons was founded on the great proprietors' authority over their tenants and retainers.